 Did you hear about the proposed bill in New York City trying to ban employers from contacting their employees after hours?
 It is called the “Right to Disconnect” legislation that gives employees the right to separate themselves from work once they have clocked out.
 Would separating work and personal promote a happy workplace at your business?

 Keep it appropriate.

-Emailing employees after work hours goes beyond assigning employees additional tasks.
+Emailing employees after work hours go beyond assigning employees additional tasks.
 It also includes socializing whether it is digital or in-person communication.
 To foster a productive work environment, consider outlining a set of guidelines when using company emails or software to communicate with other employees.
 Employees should also be educated on proper etiquette when interacting with their colleagues outside of the office.
 These guidelines can be outlined in your employee handbook as well.

 Aim for efficiency.

-Before you hit the “send” button on that email, rethink if the communication would be better served face-to-face.
+Before you hit the “send” button on that email, rethink if the communication would be better-served face-to-face.
 More often than not, tone affects the way emails were intended to be read.
 When you focus on becoming more efficient, you can streamline your internal processes and direct your energy towards building the business.

 Pay attention to vacation.

-The point of vacation is to relax and make the most of your time spent out of the office, so you can return to work refreshed.
+The point of a vacation is to relax and make the most of your time spent out of the office, so you can return to work refreshed.
 How can your employees get their fair share of vacation if they are expected to stand by their email or work communication platforms?
-As an employer, you should strive to enhance their employee experience and let them proudly set their out of office alert.
+As an employer, you should strive to enhance their employee experience and let them proudly set theirs out of office alert.
 Unless something is timely or there is something that must be attended to, employees should be able to enjoy their vacation hours, especially since they have to work hard to get them.